burrt/compsci-docs/_v1/operating-systems-notes.md

 |Signals & signal handlers||
 |Accounting information||

-## Concurrency and synchronisation
+## Concurrency and synchronization

-Remember, the scheduler's job is to switch between processors/threads - this is usually done with timer interrupts, hence why synchronisation often turns interrupts on/off.
+Remember, the scheduler's job is to switch between processors/threads - this is usually done with timer interrupts, hence why synchronization often turns interrupts on/off.

 ### Test-and-Set